SUMMARY

 ANALYSIS

 The theme of hearing in or from “heaven” (vv.
-32, 34, 36, 39, 43, 45, 49) lifts up the important idea that Solomon never asks God to hear from the “temple,” supposedly God’s “house.”
+32, 34, 36, 39, 43, 45, 49) lifts up the important idea that Solomon never asks God to hear from the “Temple,” supposedly God’s “house.”
 God cannot be contained in a “house.”
 The divine transcendence is maintained without compromising the proximity needed in the prayer.
-God’s “forgiveness” also repeats a number of times (vv.
+God’s “forgiveness” is also mentioned a number of times (vv.
 30, 34, 36, 39, 50).
-But this forgiveness is always predicated upon one’s prayer, confession, or repentance, stressing that the temple is a place of prayer at least as much as it is a place of sacrificeSacrifice is commonly understood as the practice of offering or giving up something as a sign of worship, commitment, or obedience.
-In the Old Testament grain, wine, or animals are used as sacrifice.
-In some New Testament writings Jesus' death on the cross as the...
-More.
+But this forgiveness is always predicated upon one’s prayer, confession, or repentance, stressing that the Temple is a place of prayer at least as much as it is a place of sacrifice.